martinasladek/ms_net/content/post/2022-02-20-solving-the-monty-hall-problem-with-r/index.markdown

   ggplot2::ggplot(., aes(x = switched, y = perc, fill = won)) +
   geom_col(position = position_dodge(width = 0.5), width = 0.3, alpha = .90) +
   scale_fill_manual(values = c("#172541","#e2ad00")) +
-  labs(x = "\nDid the player switch their choice?", fill = "Did the \nplayer win? ", y = "Percent\n") +
-  coord_cartesian(ylim = c(0,100)) +
+  labs(x = "\nDid the player switch their choice?", fill = "Did the \nplayer win? ", y = "Percent (%)\n") + coord_cartesian(ylim = c(0,100)) +
   theme_minimal()
 ```

 <img src="{{< blogdown/postref >}}index_files/figure-html/unnamed-chunk-11-1.png" width="672" />

 Out of 1000 rounds, the player won about 66% of the time if they changed their choice, and only about 33% of the time if they sticked with their original choice.
-So yes, it is indeed in our benefit to always switch our choice.
+So yes, it is indeed to our advantage to always switch our choice.

 As an aside, I should probably add that there are certainly more efficient ways of simulating this, but I find explicit `for` loops helpful for learning about coding because of how transparent they are.
 The execution time goes sky high as you increase the number of iterations, but that's a puzzle for another day.

 <br>

-[^1]: Which is pretty much never, unless you're taking an introductory class in probability or re-watching Brooklyn 99 for the millionth time (which, given that you're sitting here reading a post about a stats problem, you're probably watching all by yourself anyway).
+[^1]: Which is pretty much never, unless you're taking an introductory class in probability or re-watching Brooklyn 99 for the millionth time (which, given that you're sitting here reading a post about a stats problem, you're probably watching all by yourself, so there's not anyone to wow anyway).

 [^2]: Again... never happens in real life.

-[^3]: In this case, either one and *only one* of the doors can be opened by the host in a single round, which is why this counts as a single sequence instead of two.
+[^3]: In this case, either one and *only one* of the doors can be opened by the host in a single round, which is why this counts as a one sequence instead of two.